Xanax (Alprazolam) addiction: recognition and treatment

 Addiction to Xanax is diagnosed when the affected person meets the criteria described in the DSM-5 Criteria for Substance Use Disorders.
-Basically, Xanax diagnosis is established when a person meets at least two of 11 criteria within a one-year period.
+Basically, a Xanax diagnosis is established when a person meets at least two of 11 criteria within a one-year period.
 These include using the drug in a harmful manner, neglecting duties due to drug use, social and relationship problems due to Xanax, developing drug tolerance, withdrawal symptoms, using higher amounts or taking the drug more frequently, inability to decrease or stop drug use, investing a lot of time to obtain or use the drug, experiencing side effects, cravings, and avoiding normal activities in favor of Xanax.

 Upon diagnosis of Xanax addiction, the healthcare professional also determines the severity of the problem.
 Addiction can be mild, moderate, or severe.
-Mild addiction refers to the cases where a person meets two to three criteria, moderate if four to five criteria are met.
+Mild addiction refers to cases where a person meets two to three criteria, moderate if four to five criteria are met.
 Severe addiction occurs when a person meets six or more criteria.

 It is of extreme importance for the addicted person to participate in the diagnostic process.
 Remember, you can’t diagnose Xanax addiction on your own.
 When you recognize signs of Xanax use, you can set up a support system that would motivate or encourage the person to get help.
-Healthcare professionals will also suggest drugs like Xanax that aren’t addictive, so the affected individual still gets to manage their anxiety.

 What are the treatment options for Xanax addiction?